-Costly problems have occurred because those relying on a geotechnical-engineering report did not read it in its entirety.
+Costly problems have occurred because those relying on a geotechnical-engineering report did not read the report in its entirety.
 Do not rely on an executive summary.
-Do not read selected elements only.
-Read this report in full.
+Do not read selective elements only.
+Read and refer to the report in full.

-You Need to Inform Your Geotechnical Engineer about Change
+You Need to Inform Your Geotechnical Engineer About Change

-Your geotechnical engineer considered unique, project-specific factors when designing the study behind this report and developing the confirmation-dependent recommendations the report conveys.
-A few typical factors include:
+Your geotechnical engineer considered unique, project-specific factors when developing the scope of study behind this report and developing the confirmation-dependent recommendations the report conveys.
+Typical changes that could erode the reliability of this report include those that affect: